-Michelle Valberg is a renowned award-winning Canadian photographer, explorer, and adventurer who has been telling stories with her camera for more than 30 years.
+Michelle Valberg is a renowned award-winning Canadian photographer and explorer who has been telling stories with her camera for more than 30 years.
 She has traveled everywhere from Africa and Hong Kong to Antarctic and the USA in search of adventure and photographic opportunities.
 She is particularly celebrated for her passion for Canada and the Arctic.

 Known for her unique ability to make relatable images of unimaginable landscapes, Michelle finds art in all of nature’s most intimate moments.
 The world around us mirrors what we see in ourselves, she says, including our beauty, our simplicity, our complications and our responsibilities.
 Nature is a part of and reflects who we are.

 A Canadian Nikon Ambassador, Michelle has exhibited her works internationally.
 In 2011, her work was the subject of a critically acclaimed, three-month solo exhibition at the Canadian Museum of Nature.
 Her images are also see on the tail wings of three First Air air crafts, while her photo of a polar bear graces the cover the Canadian Geographic Atlas of Canada.
 And, in celebration of Canada’s 150th birthday, her iconic image of a Nunavut drum dancer appears on a coin, as part of a special series from the Royal Canadian Mint.

 Michelle was named the first Canadian Geographic Photographer-in-Residence and she has self-published four books: Look Beyond…The Faces & Stories of People Living with HIV/AIDS, Dare to Dream… A Celebration of Canadian Women, Arctic Kaleidoscope…The People, Wildlife and Ever-Changing Landscape and her children’s book, Ben & Nuki Discover Polar Bears.
 Her lastest book is called Colouring Canada published in association with Canadian Geographic.